NStrijbosch/hub-module-notes/docs/image.md

-The Image class controls allows to make images to be displayed on the screen of the hub.
-It can be used via `hub.Image`
+Using the Image class you can make images to be displayed on the screen of the hub.
+It can be used via `hub.Image`.
+See [display](display.md) for details on how to show images on the display.

 # Make an Image